Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways

+The reaction-diffusion system was investigated numerically using a Galerkin spectral approximation.
+The spatial dependence of the variables was expanded in a truncated cosine Fourier series on the domain $x\in[0,2\pi/k]$, retaining four modes for each variable.
+Substituting these expansions into the governing equations and projecting onto the Fourier basis yields a system of eight ordinary differential equations for the modal amplitudes.
+The resulting system was integrated in time using MATLAB's \texttt{ode45} solver, which implements an adaptive Runge-Kutta (4,5) method with relative tolerance $10^{-6}$ and absolute tolerance $10^{-9}$.

+In this formulation, diffusion terms appear as linear damping contributions proportional to the squared wavenumber, while the cross-diffusion term $C_0\nabla^2 C_1$ generates nonlinear coupling between Fourier modes in the reduced ODE system.
+The cosine basis automatically satisfies homogeneous Neumann (zero-flux) boundary conditions at the domain boundaries.
+Numerical reliability was verified by varying the perturbation amplitudes and integration times and by increasing the number of retained Fourier modes, which produced no qualitative change in the observed dynamics.
+Spatial solutions were reconstructed from the modal amplitudes to visualize the spatiotemporal evolution of the system.
+Simulations were performed using the dimensional parameters.

-In this section, we exhibit numerical results.
-Simulations were performed using the dimensional parameters reported in Table~\ref{tab:par-model1-2}.
-The numerical results clearly show that the primary model (Model~1) and the non-degenerated model (Model~3) exhibit qualitatively similar Turing patterns, but with important quantitative differences in both amplitude and relaxation dynamics.
+The numerical results clearly show that the primary model (Model~1) and the reduced model (Model~3) exhibit qualitatively similar Turing patterns, but with important quantitative differences in both amplitude and relaxation dynamics.
 In Model~1, the substrate–intermediate feedback is direct: the production of the intermediate $C_1$ depends instantaneously on the local availability of substrate $C_0$, and the curvature-driven cross-diffusion term $-d C_0 \nabla^2 C_1$ reinforces this coupling by transporting substrate toward regions where $C_1$ accumulates.
 As a result, the effective positive feedback loop between $C_0$ and $C_1$ is strong, leading to patterns with relatively large amplitude and fast convergence toward the stationary profile (Figure~\ref{fig:Turing Pattern Model 1}).